 Aloha, everyone!
-Let me take you a little taste of summer in the oriental.
-If you are thinking of a meal that you could eat every single day without getting used to it, then this recipe may cease those timeless thinking of what to cook for yourself or friends and family.
+Let me give you a little oriental taste of the summer.
+If you are thinking of a meal that you could eat every single day without getting used to, then this recipe might just do the trick.
+It’s bound to be a big hit with your friends and family.

-Because summer is approaching and we could not deny the fact that nothing beats the good vibes that outside grilled foods bring, grilled Hawaiian chicken teriyaki should be one of your top summer choices!
+Summer is approaching and nothing beats the good vibes crated by eating grilled food outside.
+Grilled Hawaiian chicken teriyaki should be one of your top summer choices!

-From kebabs to steak, you won't surely get enough of the smoky flavor of our chosen dish of the day.
+From kebabs to steak, you won't be able to get enough of the smoky flavor of our dish of the day.

-The recipe is just like a matter of mix and match!
-To make our ultimate grilled Hawaiian chicken teriyaki, just simply put one ingredient on top of another:
+The recipe is just a matter of mix and match!
+To make our ultimate grilled Hawaiian chicken teriyaki, simply put one ingredient on top of another:

-With just a tasty combination of the magic recipes mentioned above, you have just unlocked an additional secret recipe in your kitchen.
-A cup of sweetness, a teaspoonful of creaminess, and a pinch of spice, smoke, and everything nice.
-Do you imagine how these flavors are jump packed in one?
-Enjoy how these flavors savor your mouth like fireworks!
+With the tasty combination of magic recipes mentioned above, you have unlocked a secret recipe in your kitchen.
+A cup of sweetness, a teaspoonful of creaminess, and a pinch of spice, some smoke to give it flavor, and everything else that’s nice.
+Can you imagine what these flavors are like, packed into one dish?
+All of them will explode in your mouth like fireworks!

 Grilled Hawaiian Chicken Teriyaki

-Because during this time, the recipe is intended as a small surprise for the family, I adjusted the recipe good for 8 people.
-You can adjust them according to the number of people you'll serve and your taste preference.
+As this time recipe is intended to be a small surprise for the family, I have adjusted it for 8 people.
+You can adjust it also, according to the number of people you serve and your own taste.

-- 8 boneless chicken tenders, skinned (You are actually free to choose what part to cook.
+- 8 boneless chicken tenders, skinned (You are free to choose which part to cook.
 If you are a leg or wings person, then so be it.
-But I personally recommend the breast or thigh parts because they have a lot of white meat.
-And, they are relatively easier to grill).
+I personally recommend the breast or thighs as they have a lot of white meat and are relatively easier to grill).

 - 8 bell peppers, sweet and chopped, red or green would be fine.